nkarl/wsu-cpts-415-big-data/homeworks/week10/hw4.md

 - **A**vailability and **P**artition Tolerence (forfeiting **C**)

-  - data is always available for each server, but is not guaranteed to be consistent without *replication and verification*.
+  - data is always available for each server, but is not guaranteed to be up-to-date without *replication and verification*.

 - **C**onsistency and **P**artition Tolerence (forfeiting **A**)